TuoYang263/Work-Project-Collections-on-Teko-ly/DSML Internship Certification Project-Movie Recommender System/README.md

 ---

 ## Author
-Developed as part of the **DSML Internship Certification Program**.
+Developed by Yang Tuo as part of the **DSML Internship Certification Program**.

 ---